-- Audio Recording Jammers are a type of white noise generators that can keep your conversation from bugging devices.
+- Audio Recording Jammers are a type of white noise generator that can keep your conversation from bugging devices.
 This device will create random sound waves that desensitize nearby audio surveillance devices.
 Top confidential P&C meetings should NOT be conducted without a professional audio jammer.
-These type of jamming devices will generate a signal which jams the microphones of recording devices.
+These types of jamming devices will generate a signal which jams the microphones of recording devices.
 Recordings will be inaudible.
-Audio Recording Jammers will shield your conversation from recording apps on Mobile phones, Laptop Computers, digital recording pens, (hidden) recorders and any other device for sound recording or acquisition.
+Audio Recording Jammers will shield your conversation from recording apps on Mobile phones, Laptop Computers, digital recording pens, (hidden) recorders, and any other device for sound recording or acquisition.
 An audible white noise on a specific audio frequency will disable the microphone’s recording capabilities (if in range).
 Audio jammers are not wireless RF frequency jammers.
-Most of this audio jamming technology will desensitize a near-by microphone or tape recorder.
-They can ben an effective counter measure against microphone based surveillance devices such as tape recorders, RF transmitters, microphones, microwave or laser reflection listening technology.
+Most of this audio jamming technology will desensitize a nearby microphone or tape recorder.
+They can be an effective countermeasure against microphone-based surveillance devices such as tape recorders, RF transmitters, microphones, and microwave or laser reflection listening technology.

 - Ultrasonic Suppressors use ultrasonic emitters.
 When turned on the microphones of recording devices will not allow interlocutors to record confidential information.
 This device works silently and is installed under the table.